greggersaurus/OpenSteamController/ReverseEngineering/README.md

  of the Steam Controller.
 The understanding gained from this is the basis for the other work being done in this project.

-# Resources, Utilities and Influences
+# Resources and Utilities

+This section details some basic information gathered about the Steam Controller and its processors.

 ## [How to Manually Load Firmware](https://steamcommunity.com/sharedfiles/filedetails/?id=572740074)